What’s the Government Shutdown ‘About’?

-During this long Friday of partisan finger-pointing speeches punctuated by the occasional (apparently fruitless) Schumer–Goes–to–the–White House surprise, tonight’s government shutdown has become more and more certain.
+During this long Friday of partisan finger-pointing speeches punctuated by the occasional (apparently fruitless) Schumer Goes to the White House surprise, tonight’s government shutdown has become more and more certain.
 So what’s the shutdown “about,” anyway?

 Watch a few minutes of Senate-floor speeches and you’ll discern the binary choice right away.
 For Democrats, the shutdown is “about” Republican misgovernment and the GOP’s refusal to bargain in good faith over several outstanding issues, including immigration.
 For Republicans, the mess is “about” Democrats’ refusal to take an easy deal that includes CHIP funding for six years because they are captive to “illegal immigrants” and their irrational demands for Dreamer protections that they don’t even need just yet.